wkumari/draft-vandergaast-edns-client-subnet/README.md

    deployment.
 It is completely optional and can safely be ignored by servers that choose not to implement it or enable it.

-   This draft also includes guidelines on how to best cache those results and provides recommendations on when this protocol extension should be used.
+   This document also includes guidelines on how to best cache those results and provides recommendations on when this protocol extension should be used.

-   At least a dozen different client and server implementations had been written based on the original specification, first known as draft- vandergaast-edns-client-subnet [I-D.vandergaast-edns-client-subnet].
+   At least a dozen different client and server implementations have been written based on earlier versions of this specification.
+The protocol is in active production use today.
+While the implementations interoperate, there is varying behavior around edge